evertjanMlbrgn/laravel-form-components/docs/How to install github dependency in composer.md

 ## When asked for a token

-If asked for a token you need to create a GitHub personal token
+When "no-api": true is present, you shouldn't be asked for a token, but if you are you need to create a GitHub personal token

 ### Create GitHub personal token
 * Go to GitHub